gwaldron/osgearth/docs/source/developer/shader_composition.rst

 osgEarth will detect the capabilities of your graphics hardware and automatically select an appropriate mode to use.

-Since osgEarth relies on shaders, and since you as the developer may wish to use your own shader code as well, osgEarth provides a *shader composition* framework.
-This allows you a great deal of flexibility when incorporating your own shaders into osgEarth.
+Since osgEarth relies on shaders, you as a developer may wish to customize the rendering or add your own effects and features in GLSL.
+Anyone who has wokred with shaders has run into the same challenges:

-There are several ways to integrate your own shader code into osgEarth.
+* Shader programs as monolithic.
+Adding new shader code requires you to copy, modify, and replace the existing code so you don't lose its functionality.
+* Keeping your changes in sync with changes to the original code's shaders is a maintenance nightmare.
+* Maintaining multiple versions of shader main()s is cumbersome and difficult.
+* Maintaining the dreaded "uber shader" becomes unmanagable as the GLSL code base grows in complexity and you add more features.

+*Shader Composition* solves these problems by *modularizing* the shader pipeline.
+You can add and remove *functions* at any point in the program without and copying, pasting, or hacking other people's GLSL code.

-We discuss these below.
-But first it is important to understand the basics of osgEarth's shader composition framework.
+Next we will discuss the structure of osgEarth's shader composition framework.

 Framework Basics
 ----------------

 The Shader Composition framework provides the main() functions automatically.
 You do not need to write them.
-Instead, you write functions and tell the framework when and where to run them.
+Instead, you write modular functions and tell the framework when and where to execute them.

 Below you can see the main() functions that osgEarth creates.
 The ``LOCATION_*`` designators allow you to inject functions at